 We continuously evolve our monitoring and prevention programme so that it mirrors the risk profile of key assets and business activities and enables targeted intervention and awareness to prevent issues from occurring.

 Compliance by Design

 A major component of our strategy and focus is embedding “compliance by design”, whereby ethics and integrity measures and critical controls are built into existing business processes.
 As an example, our privacy impact assessments (PIAs) are a key preventative process, working alongside our existing security risk assessments to support transparent, fair and compliant personal data processing across our company.

 PIAs are used on all new personal data processing technology, or when new personal data processing or changes to existing processing are likely to result in a risk to the rights of data subjects.

 Fostering a Culture of Integrity

-Talk to Peggy provides an avenue for people to share concerns about our business, or an individual's behaviour.
-This can include suspicion of violations of our policies and procedures, human rights, safety, environmental, financial reporting, fraud or business integrity issues in general.
+These can include concerns about the business, or behaviours of individuals, including suspicion of violations of our standards, policies and standards, human rights, safety, environmental, financial reporting, fraud or business integrity issues in general.